2021 Annual Meeting

 Dr. Fred Weaver was this year’s Rutherford lecturer and he gave an outstanding presentation on the history of aortic surgery.
 Later that evening he gave an even more entertaining and interesting presentation on American football and Chronic Traumatic Encephalopathy at the president’s banquet.
 Dr. Scott Seidel’s ethics lecture on “Off Label Use” was fascinating and informative.

-Our 2020 meeting will be held virtually.
+Our 2021 meeting will be held in Person.
 We are looking forward to this year‘s Rutherford lecturer, which will be determined by committee as the year concludes.
 The new speaker’s presentations and contributions are sure to be enlightening and engaging.
 The inaugural Clifford Buckley Lecture will premiere at the 2020 meeting to memorialize our longtime colleague and friend.

 Realizing that the care of vascular patients is a team sport we will continue to expand the society’s membership to all of those with vascular cases.
 This includes not only vascular surgeons but all of the members of the team such as trainees, students, nurses and other allied health professionals.
 Non-members and other medical professionals are encouraged to attend as well.